simjunky/Leelo/FixList.md

 Questions related to the understanding.

 1. What is the storage technologies `Energy2PowerRatio` for? and what energy is compared to what power? stored Energy or overall energy that has been stored?
 Wha is it important?
+2. What do all 4 coal ramping "auxiliary variables" `rampsAuxCoal1...4` even do?
+What are they for?...
+NVM they store values of produces coal power to determine hourly (1&2) and 12h/daily (3&4) coal ramping and associated costs.

 ## Big To-Do's